chunnodu/blog/content/pages/Work.md

 - New Products Process
 - Tools and Metrics

-### Business Strategy
+### Business
-- Concept Development
+- Concept Development & Value Proposition Design
 - Business Model Generation
-- Value Proposition Design
+- Business Analysis

 ### Information Systems
 - Information Architecture
 - Geographic Information Systems
+- Data Modeling

 ### Last-Mile Logistics in Africa
 I moved back to Nigeria in 2015 to start the technology company that became [DLVR Logistics](https://www.dlvr.ng).

 No longer involved day-to-day, I am an avid researcher and contribute to new product development in the space.